-By mail: If you submit your Articles of Organization by mail, your Florida LLC will be approved in 5-7 business days.
+By mail: If you submit your Articles of Organization by mail, your Florida LLC will be approved in 12 business days (plus mail time).

-Note: Filing times may take longer due to the current global situation and government delays.
+Note: Filing times may take longer due to government delays.
 For the most up-to-date LLC processing times, check how long does it take to get an LLC in Florida.

 Recommendation: We recommend submitting your Articles of Organization online because the approval time is faster.
 However, we provide instructions for both filing methods below:

 If you want to hire a company to form your LLC instead, check out Best LLC Services in Florida.

 - Go to the Sunbiz: Articles of Organization.